LuigiStammati/DRY-Ansible-for-Network-Automation/README.md

 The devices only got your Lab default configuration, which includes management and loopback interfaces.

-Your ultimate goal is to configure an IP Fabric by provisioning:
+Your ultimate goal is to configure an IP Fabric that includes:

-* The underlay IP connectivity on all fabric links,
+* The underlay IP connectivity on all fabric links, with a different IP subnet per link;
-* EBGP as underlay routing protocol with one private ASN per device to redistribute the loopback addresses across the fabric,
+* EBGP as underlay routing protocol, with one private ASN per device to redistribute the loopback addresses across the fabric;
-* Load balancing
+* Load balancing enabled in the control and forwarding plane.

 The playbook _pb_provision_ebgp_underlay_ is what you need: